Sweet 7: Background and production

+At the same time as these announcements, it was also confirmed that Ewen was replacing Buchanan, and was invited to begin recording her vocals over Buchanan's in preparation for the album's release.
+Soon after the dual announcement of Buchanan's departure and Ewen's addition to the group, Ewen was flown straight to America to film the music video for the second single from Sweet 7, "About a Girl".
+Additional new material was recorded in November 2009.
 Buchanan reunited with the original Sugababes line-up with former members Mutya Buena and Siobhán Donaghy in 2011, but the trio would not regain the Sugababes name and trademark until 2019.
-In March 2023, in response to a fan question, Buchanan stated that she would never again perform any of the songs from Sweet 7, but refused to blame Range, Berrabah or any of the songwriters and producers they collaborated with for what she ultimately felt was not true to the Sugababes sound.
-She expressed relief that the finished album does not feature her vocals or image, but also dismay and embarrassment that she was a part of its development and that the demos for many tracks with her original vocals leaked on the internet.
+Buchanan, Buena and Donagy announced their official comeback soon after.
+In March 2023, Buchanan described Sweet 7 as "terrible" and "embarrassing," and stated she would never again perform any of the songs from the album.

 Songs

 "Thank You for the Heartbreak" is an electropop song with a 1980s electro influence.
 David Balls of Digital Spy described it as a "snappy electropop number", and noted its potential to "have slotted quite nicely" onto Sugababes' fifth studio album, Change (2007).
 During an interview with Digital Spy, group member Amelle Berrabah stated that "Thank You for the Heartbreak" is amongst the tracks on the album that the Sugababes enjoy, and later named it a potential single from the album.
-There was a "potential lyrical mashup" with the song's lyric, 'dancing off my tears', on which Heidi Range replied: "If people want to sing that when we perform it, well, we won't complain!"
+There was a "potential lyrical mishap" with the song's lyric, 'dancing off my tears', on which Heidi Range replied: "If people want to sing that when we perform it, well, we won't complain!"
 Nick Levine of Digital Spy wrote that the song "displays the Sugababes spunk of old" in comparison to the other "characterless" tracks on the album.
 David Balls of Digital Spy noted that the song suggests that the Sugababes "extracted maximum benefit from their recording sessions in LA earlier this year", and they did not "stray too far from their comfort zone".
 Balls also described "Thank You for the Heartbreak", as well as the album's second single "About a Girl", as a track that is both "fresh-sounding" and "packed with the attitude that always made the group stand out."
 Thomas H Green of The Daily Telegraph listed the song in his "Download this" category.
 Lauren Murphy of Entertainment Ireland described it as a "minor saving grace" and "very likeable" in comparison to the other "mediocre" tracks on the album.